tyl/mongodbcontainer-addon/README.md

 - Properties cannot be added or removed on the container; if you want to change the list of columns, do so at build-time.
 - `Container.Sortable` is not implemented.
 If you want to sort a query, use `Builder.sortedBy(Sort)`
 - As seen above, it is not possible to change a `BufferedMongoContainer` to a non-buffered container using `.setBuffered()`
-- Filters are currently applied through the fluent `Criteria` and `Query` interfaces.
+- ~~Filters are currently applied through the fluent `Criteria` and `Query` interfaces.~~ MongoContainer now implemnets the `Container.Filterable` interface and supports all Vaadin's standard filters, as indicated by the Book of Vaadin.
+In order to support more filters you can easily extend the `DefaultFilterConverter` with more cases.